Course Content

 Module 2: Risk-Based Due Diligence

 The second module focuses on the core RBC concept of risk-based due diligence.
-The sessions concentrates on each step of the due diligence process, from implementation into management system, risk analysis and assessment, to reporting and access to remedy.
+The sessions concentrate on each step of the due diligence process, from implementation into the management system, risk analysis and assessment, to reporting and access to remedy.
 Participants will work with our international expert faculty on discussing and developing ideas and best practices.

 Module 3: Group Case Study